Carter Center: Governance

 The center is governed by a board of trustees, which oversees the organization's assets and property and promotes its objectives and goals.
 In November 2015, Jason Carter, grandson of Jimmy and Rosalynn Carter, became Chair of the board of trustees.

 A community advisory group – the Board of Councilors – includes public and private-sector leaders who support The Carter Center and its activities in their communities and organizations.
 Members attend quarterly presentations on the center's work.

 The CEO of The Carter Center is Paige Alexander, appointed on June 16, 2020.
 Her predecessor was (Ret.)
-Ambassador Mary Ann Peters who served in the position since 2014.
+Ambassador Mary Ann Peters who had served in the position since 2014.

 Center-based councils of eminent persons who offer guidance to or participate in center activities include: the Council of Presidents and Prime Ministers of the Americas, the International Task Force for Disease Eradication, and the Mental Health Task Force.
 The Carter Center also collaborates with other public and private organizations.